 Defenses to Aggravated Assault Charges

-In some cases, a valid legal defense can help your aggravated assault attorney convince the prosecutor to reduce your aggravated assault charge or even drop the charge altogether.
-Examples of a valid legal defense in an aggravated assault case include:
+In some cases, a valid legal defense can help your attorney convince the prosecutor to reduce your aggravated assault charge or even drop the charge altogether.

 - The victim did not suffer serious bodily injury,